PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Get where?"
 Relan shouted.

 "Oh, you'll know when we get there.
 I promise."
 And Boltac pulled his head back in the carriage.

+# Mignola Scene

+> Mignola-esque shuffling off into the darkness scene so Samga can come back later.
+And the Orc's

+In the lighter darkness Samga spoke with the elder one in the broken, hissing tongue of Orc's. (between them they try to make the language who)

+For in the darker darkness he could not speak for the weight of the blackness pressing in on him from all sides.
+And in the darkest darkness, he feared that the blackness would fill his lungs and he would drown in night.

+And now we die.

+No, many of the husks will falter, but we will go on?

+How can you be sure, I feel the beat of my heart slowing as we speak, the magic is

+The magic of man is draining out of you, but the deeper magic.
+The magic of life… can you feel that starting?

+No.

+You have spent too much time around the human's Samga.
+Retreat with me into the darkness a while and I will tell you what I have learned from listening deep inside my self.

+Samga followed the older one into the darkest darkness under the ground.

+We have made choices for ourselves, we have our own spirit young one, and the thing of the spirit can never truly die.

 # The Free Companions